 In general, elementary educators may want to start with low-level stories (Lexile levels 0L-1550L), middle-grade educators with medium-level stories (1345L -1855L), and high school educators with high-level stories (1600L-2000L+).
 Teachers of English language learners should start with low-level stories for students at beginning and intermediate proficiency levels, and medium-level stories for students at advanced proficiency levels.
 Appropriate Lexile audio levels will vary by student.

 How to Find the Lexile Audio Measure

-With Listenwise Premium, every podcast has a Lexile Audio Measure from 0L - 2000L, along with a low, medium, and high listening level designation.
-This measure will help connect students to audio content at a level of complexity that is appropriate for their listening comprehension skills.
+With Listenwise Premium, every podcast has a Lexile audio measure, along with a low, medium, or high listening level designation.
+This measure will help teachers connect students to audio content at a level of complexity that is appropriate for their listening comprehension skills.

 These recommended ranges are for instructional use of Listenwise audio content.
 Suggested Lexile audio measure ranges are higher when students are listening with extensive scaffolding, such as vocabulary instruction, building background knowledge, listening organizers, class discussion, audio playback, slowed audio, interactive transcripts, embedded dictionaries, text-to-speech, etc.